jtovarro/quay-acs-demo/README.md

       managed: true
 ```

-  4) Reduce the HPA replicas min and max to 1:
+  3) Reduce _quay-registry-clair-app_, _quay-registry-quay-app_ and _quay-registry-quay-mirror_ HPA replicas min and max to 1:

 ```
 oc get hpa -A